 - Top with ground beef, cheese and onion.

 Cheese: I used medium cheddar.
 Colby-Jack, Monterey Jack or Pepper Jack would all be great.

 Peppers: I used fresh jalapeños, canned will work fine too.
 If you aren't a fan of spicy foods, you can cut down on the jalapeños or leave them out.

-My husband and I were discussing dishes that our grandma’s made when we were growing up and it got me to thinking about Mexican Cornbread.
+My husband and I were discussing dishes that our grandma's made when we were growing up and it got me to thinking about my grandma's Mexican Cornbread Recipe.